-Phase Two of the Santa Fe Botanical Garden (SFBG) at Museum Hill is called Ojos y Manos: Eyes and Hands because it will be a place to explore ethnobotany – the shared history of humans and plants in northern New Mexico – through hands-on experiences and observation.
+Ojos y Manos: Eyes and Hands Garden is a place to explore ethnobotany – the shared history of humans and plants in northern New Mexico – through hands-on experiences and observation.
 It serves as the epicenter of our educational programming and enables us to serve our community in new and exciting ways.
-Here’s how: